pwyq/blog/_includes/_about/en.md

 I'm **Yan-Qing Wu** (Chinese: **吴彦庆**), a carbon-based living creature currently live on the lovely Earth.
 More specifically, I:
---> (study term) am third year Computer Engineering student at the University of Waterloo, Canada
+--> (study term) am on an exchange at TU Delft, Netherlands
---> (co-op term) will join IBM Extreme Blue technical intern for 2019 summer; meanwhile, I am seeking intern opportunities for Feb-Apr 2020.
+--> (co-op term) am seeking intern opportunities for Feb. - Apr.30, 2020

 #### About The Site
 - [Site History][site_log]{:target="_blank"}